lloydsargent/BlackRaccoon/README.md

 BlackRaccoon works correctly with ARC.
 A lot of time and effort went in to assure there were no leaks.

-BlackRaccoon, unlike WhiteRaccoon, breaks up files by objects.
-This is for this author's convenience.
-If you wish to combine them again, feel free.

 BlackRaccoon has been tested with an unencrypted FTP server.
 However, it has NOT been tested with all manner of usernames and passwords.